 So in my opinion the result of such approach should let draw some conclusions on how to improve climbing skills basing on comparison to other climbers in particular sections.
 This project should help find out if such thinking is not out in space.
 You can call it “crowdresearching”.

-If you like the idea please donate or click the commercials as that helps this webservice stay online and for further development.
+If you like the idea please donate or click the commercials as that helps this webservice stay alive, make improvements and I hope to proceed with further development.